open-cogsci/osdoc/content/pages/manual/stimuli/text.md

----
-layout: osdoc
 title: Text
-group: Usage
-permalink: /text/
-parser: academicmarkdown
----

-## Overview

-%--
-toc:
- mindepth: 2
- exclude: [Overview]
---%
+[TOC]

 ## How can I present text?

-The most common way to show text is using a `sketchpad` or `feedback` item.
+The most common way to show text is using a SKETCHPAD or FEEDBACK item.
 These allow you to enter text and other visual stimuli.
-For a questionnaire-like way to show text, you can use [forms](/forms/about).
+For a questionnaire-like way to show text, you can use [forms](%link:manual/forms/about%).

-Previously, OpenSesame included a `text_display` plug-in.
-This plug-in has been removed as of OpenSesame 3.0.0, because it was outdated and did not provide any functionality that is not offered by forms and `sketchpad` items.
+__Note:__ The TEXT_DISPLAY plug-in has been removed as of OpenSesame 3.0.0, because it was outdated and did not provide any functionality that is not offered by FORMs and SKETCHPAD items.
+{: .page-notification}

 ## Formatting (HTML subset)

 You can use a subset of HTML tags, which you can simply insert into your text.
-You can use these tags everywhere: In `sketchpad` items, in `inline_script`s (provided you use the `openexp.canvas` class), in forms, etc.
+You can use these tags everywhere: In SKETCHPAD items, in INLINE_SCRIPTs (provided you use the `openexp.canvas` class), in forms, etc.

 Example: